jan-miksik/art-portfolio-contracts/README.md

 The contract doesn’t limit NFT amounts.
 The collection is meant to releasing slowly NFTs during time without any specific vision about final amount

-## what to do
-1. setup env variables - rename .env.exmaple -> .env (the actuall env should always stay on local machine)
-2. `$ make all` should install and prepeare all the stuff, details are in Makefile 3a. `$ make deploy-sepolia` deploy contract to Sepolia 3b. `$ make deploy-sepolia-trezor` deploy contract to Sepolia with Trezor hardware wallet 3c. `$ make deploy-base-trezor` deploy contract to Base with Trezor hardware wallet

 ## Thanks to tools and courses
 - foundry https://book.getfoundry.sh/